Offering services that promote people's development through financial inclusion

 Simple and accessible quasi-bank products for a wide population today majoritarily unbanked thanks to YUP

-YUP was launched with a goal of 1 million wallets and 8,000 agents in 2020 and this goal is confirmed.
+YUP was launched with a target of 1 million wallets and 8,000 agents in 2020 and this target has been confirmed.

-In the fourth quarter of 2018, YUP already has nearly 300,000 customers (including an estimated 70% of unbanked) and more than 4,500 agents referenced in 5 countries: Senegal, Côte d'Ivoire, Burkina Faso, Cameroon and Ghana.
-YUP will be deployed in 3 other countries in early 2019.
+In the third quarter of 2020, YUP already has close to 2 million customers (of which an estimated 70% are unbanked) and more than 16,000 registered agents in 7 countries: Senegal, Ivory Coast, Burkina Faso, Cameroon, Ghana, Madagascar and Guinea.

-YUP will also be able to enlist and include rural people.
+YUP will also be able to enlist and include rural populations.

-YUP and Societe Generale subsidiaries work together to make banking customers vectors of YUP's virality, and therefore financial inclusion.
+YUP and Societe Generale subsidiaries are working together to make bank clients vectors of YUP's virality, and thus of financial inclusion.

-Synergies between YUP and the banking networks are numerous, for instance:
+The synergies between YUP and the banking networks are numerous, whether through :

-- or the financial support of the YUP agents, factor of loyalty and emergence of agents or operators..
+- or the financial support of YUP agents, a factor of loyalty and emergence of agents or operators.